Opinion | Coming to Terms With the Gruesome Truth of Who We Are

 We may not know for days yet—perhaps weeks even—who the next U.S. president will be.

 But this much is clear: Donald Trump did not create the divisiveness in this country.
 But he gave it air, fed it, and legitimized a massive platform of hate that cultivated it.
-It’s a disease gnawing away at this country from the inside, like a parasite.
+It’s a disease gnawing away from the inside, like a parasite.
 And it won’t go away even if Trump is voted out of office.

 Even now, Trump is seeking to disenfranchise legitimate voters, many of them his very supporters, by claiming victory he hasn’t earned and threatening to go to the Supreme Court that he padded to stop any vote count after the polls closed.